nathro/AutoTransform/README.md

 **[A visual representation](https://lucid.app/lucidchart/eca43a3d-175f-416f-bb4f-4363d56f951b/edit?invitationId=inv_f44ed708-8c4a-4998-96f2-8b860aba8ebc)**

 The Input component of the schema will get a list of Items that may serve as inputs to a transformation, these are then passed through the Filters where only those that pass the is_valid check make it through.
 This filtered set of Items is then passed to a Batcher which breaks the Items into groups called Batches.
 Batches will be executed sequentially as independent changes going through a multi-step process.
 First, the Batch goes to a Transformer which makes the actual changes to the codebase.
-At this point, some Commands that have set run_pre_validation set to true may run, handling things like code generation or formatting.
+At this point, some Commands that have run_pre_validation set to true may run, handling things like code generation or formatting.
 Next, Validators are invoked which check to ensure the codebase is still healthy.
 After this, remaining Commands are run which perform post-change processing.
 Finally, the Repo object will check for changes, commit them if present, and submit them (i.e. as a Pull Request).
 Once this is done, the Repo object will return the repository to a clean state in preparation for the next Batch.

 ## **Scheduled Runs**